Michael Kensak Professor of English and German

-Through medieval and renaissance literature, linguistics and German, Dr. Kensak seeks to impart a love for words—their meaning, power and history.
-He earned degrees in German and music from Princeton and his Ph.D. in English from Vanderbilt.
-Kensak's research on Chaucer’s Canterbury Tales involves medieval pilgrimage narratives, language theory, alchemical lore, and the idea of spiritual inebriation.
+Through medieval and renaissance literature, linguistics and German, Dr. Kensak seeks to impart a love for words—their meaning, power, and history.
+He earned degrees in Comparative Literature and Music Performance from Princeton and his Ph.D. in English from Vanderbilt.
+Kensak's research on Chaucer’s Canterbury Tales involves medieval pilgrimage narratives, language theory, alchemical lore, and the metaphor of spiritual inebriation.
 His work has appeared in journals like The Chaucer Review, Studies in Philology, and Philological Quarterly.
-Funded by the Lilly Foundation, Kensak produced a multimedia German textbook for use in Northwestern's four-course German sequence.
+With funding from the Lilly Foundation, Kensak produced a multimedia German textbook for use in Northwestern's four-course German sequence.
 With funding from the Mellon Foundation, he is adapting his signature History of the English Language course to be offered through the CIC Online Humanities Consortium.
-In addition to German, he is proficient in Latin, Middle English, and Old English, and has a reading knowledge of several more languages.
+In addition to German, Kensak is proficient in Latin, Middle English, and Old English, and has a reading knowledge of several more modern and ancient languages.

 - Linguistic Perspectives on English

 Where did our language come from?
 How did English get the biggest vocabulary of any modern language?
 How are the words joust, yoke, and yoga related?
 Why is English spelling so irregular?
 Are there bad words?
 This course traces the 1500 year development of our language, from the Germanic tongue of Beowulf to the Frenchified language of Chaucer, to the many varieties of modern English spoken around the world.
 (4 credits; alternate years, consult department)

 - Beginning German Language and Culture

 Along with instruction in the German language, beginning German offers students enhanced cognitive skills and insight into another culture.
 Classes foster communicative competence by emphasizing speaking, listening, reading and writing.
 Students begin to acquire the linguistic and cultural fluency necessary for basic communication in a German speaking country.
 Prerequisite: No previous study of German, or placement by the foreign language placement exam.
+(3 credits)

 - Beginning German Language and Culture

 Instruction in the German language and enhanced cognitive skills and insight into another culture.
 Classes foster communicative competence by emphasizing speaking, listening, reading and writing.
 Building on previously acquired ability in German, students acquire the linguistic and cultural fluency necessary for basic communication in a German speaking country.
 Prerequisite: GER101, or placement by the foreign language placement exam.
+(3 credits)

 - Intermediate German Language and Culture

 An intermediate course in German language and culture, German 201 continues the sequence begun by German 101 and 102.
 After a review of grammar and vocabulary, students will augment their knowledge of German by practicing the four language skills: speaking, reading, writing and listening.
 In addition to the textbook, students will be exposed to primary sources including news media, film and short stories.
 Special attention will be given to developing conversational skills and exploring differences between American and German culture.
 Prerequisite: GER102, or placement by the foreign language placement exam.
 (3 credits, alternate years, consult department) (NWCore option under Language and Culture)

 - Intermediate German Language and Culture

 Intermediate-level instruction in German language and culture.
 Study of primary sources such as short stories, newspapers, songs and movies to explore German culture and increase linguistic ability.
 Special emphasis on conversation, reading and idiomatic expression.
 Prerequisite: GER201, or placement by the foreign language placement exam.
 (3 credits, alternate years, consult department)